 4 How to Perform a Wedding in New Zealand

 Now that you've done all of the above, you are ready to perform the wedding!
 Several ministers of the Universal Life Church have gotten ordained online and have successfully acted as wedding celebrants in New Zealand.
 The Universal Life Church is proud to be a fully legally recognized religious entity in the country of New Zealand, and is in good standing with that country's government.

 At the Universal Life Church we receive several calls from wedding officiants in New Zealand, after they've received their license to marry by getting ordained online, asking for guidance on how to perform a wedding ceremony.
 Once the legal matters have been taken care of, officiating a wedding (while a sometimes-daunting task) can be a great deal of fun.
-We would suggest that just starting New Zealand wedding ministers concerned about the ceremony peruse one of our helpful wedding guides.
-The minister training org section of our website should offer a helpful refresher for more experienced ministers.
+We would suggest that new New Zealand wedding ministers concerned about the ceremony peruse one of our helpful wedding guides.
+The minister training section of our website should offer a helpful refresher for more experienced ministers.

 New Zealand Marriage CodeMarriage in New Zealand is governed by the Office of Births, Deaths and Marriages in The Department of Internal Affairs.
 It is typically reported to us that ministers of the Universal Life Church must present the documents that we make available in our aforementioend New Zealand Celebrant Portfolio.

 Decide when and where you want to get married

 You will need to know when and where you want to get married when you complete your application for a marriage licence.
 You should also choose an alternative venue in the event that the weather prevents you from marrying at your primary venue.

 In New Zealand you must be married by an appointed marriage celebrant.
 This may be a Registrar of Marriages, an independent marriage celebrant, a minister of a church or a person connected with an approved organisation.
 Contact a Registrar of Marriages for a list of appointed marriage celebrants.